shreyasbaranwal/SIAL/README.md

 SIAL was developed by DRT at the MacKay lab in the School of Pharmacy of the University of Southern California.
 YL and SL tested the software and reported bugs.

 ### Acknowledgements:
-This work was supported by grant F31DK118881 to DRT.
+This work was supported by grants RO1 GM114839 to J.A.M. and F31DK118881 to DRT.
 We thank Anh Truong for valuable suggestions in improving the plugins.
 In addition, we also thank the image.sc community for technical assistance and advice.

 ## Installation
 To download SIAL, open FIJI, go to “Help > Update…” and then update FIJI.
 After FIJI is finished downloading all updates, a window named “ImageJ Updater” will open.
 Select “Manage Update Sites > Add update site” and add this url: https://sites.imagej.net/D-tear/